-Mr. Locke has made feveral judicions observations on the answer which is given to the question but this favour was not general, being restricted only to the fons of noblemen; who, in those days, were tutored from their infancy in the virtue of secrecy, and thereby qualified, in their riper years, to discharge the most important offices of government with fidelity and wildom.
-About this time it happened, that the fenators met on a very important cafe, and the affair requiring mature deliberation, they were detained longer than usual in the senate-house, and the conclusion of their determination was adjourned to the following day; each member engaging, in the mean time, to keep fecret the proceedings of the meeting.
-Among other noblemen's fons who attended on the occasion, was the son of the grave Papyrns; a family of great renown and splendor.
-This youth was no less remarkable for the extent of his genius, than for the prudence of his deportment.
-On his return home, his mother, anxious to know what important case had been debated in the senate that day, which had detained the fenators fo long beyond the usual hour, intreated him to relate the particulars.
-The noble and virtuous youth told her, it was a bufiness not in his power to reveal, he being folemnly enjoined to filence.
+Mr. Locke has made several judicious observations on the answer which is given to the question but this favour was not general, being restricted only to the cons of noblemen; who, in those days, were tutored from their infancy in the virtue of fecrecy, and thereby qualified, in their riper years. to discharge the most important offices of government with fidelity and wildom.
+About this time it happened, that the fenators met, on a very important case, and the affair requiring mature deliberation, they were detained longer than usual in the senate-house, and the conclusion of their determination was adjourned to the following. day; each member engaging, in the mean time, to keep fecret the, proceedings of the meeting.
+Among other noblemen's (ons who; attended on the occasion, was the son of the grave Papyrus; a, family of great renown and splendor.
+This youth was no lefs, remarkable for the extent of his genius, than for the prudence of his, deportment.
+On his return home, his mother, anxious to know, what important case had been debated in the senate that day, which had detained the fenators fo long beyond the usual hour, intreated him to relate the particulars.
+The noble and virtuous youth told, her, it was a bufiness not in his power to reveal, he being folemaly enjoined to filence.
 On hearing this, her importunities were more earnest, and her inquiries more minute.
-By fair speeches and intreaties, with liberal promises, she endeavoured to break open this little casket of secrecy; but these proving inestectual, she adopted rigorous measures, and had recourse to stripes and violent threats: being determined that force should extort, what lenity could not effect.
-The youth, finding his mother's threats to be very harfhan but her stripes more severe, with a noble and heroic spirit, thus endeavoured to relieve her anxiety, without violating his fidelity:
+By fair speeches and intreaties, with liberal promifes, the endeavoured to break open this little casket of secrecy; but these proving inessedual, she adopted; rigorous measures, and had recourse to stripes and violent threats in being determined that force should extert, what lenity could not, effect.
+The youth, finding his mother's threats to be very harfhar but her ftripes more fevere, with a nobie and heroic spirit, thus ent deavoured to relieve her anx ety, without violating his fidelity:

-Masam, you may well blame the fenate for their long fitting, at least for prefuming to call in question a case so truly imperationent; except the wives of the senators are allowed to consuit on it, there can be no hope of a conclusion.
-I speak this only from my own opinion; I know their gravity will easily consound my juvenile apprehensions; yet, whether nature or duty instructs the to do so, I cannot tell.
-It seems necessary to them, for the increase of people, and the public good, that every senator should be allowed two wives; or otherwise, their wives two husbands.
-I shall hardly incline to call, under one roof, two men by the name of father; I had rather with cheerfulness salue two women by the name of mother.
-This is the question, Madam, and to-morrow it is to be determined.
+Madam, you may well blame the senate for their long sitting at least for prefuming to call in question a case so truly impersionent; except the wives of the senators are allowed to consult our it, there can be no hope of a conclusion.
+I speak this only strong, my own opinion; I know their gravity will easily consound my, juvenile apprehensions; yet, whether nature or duty instructs mg to do so, I cannot till.
+It seems necessary to them, for the ingerease of prople, and the public good, that every senator should be allowed two wives; or otherwise, their wives two husbands.
+I shall hardly inckine to call, under one roof, two men by the name of father; I had rather with cheerfulness salute two women by the name of mother.
+This is the question, Madam, and to morrow, it is to be determined.

 here proposed.
-His being in the dark concerning the meaning of the faculty of Abrac, I am no-
+His being in the dark concerning the meaning of the faculty of Abrac, I am not